John Anthony Harvey: Later career

 In 2004 with Geoff Gillo Harvey set up Keswick Enterprises – a UK-based private equity investor focused on activities within the logistics and supply chain sectors.
 The business has made investments and disposals within the UK and mainland Europe – including Hungary, Poland and Romania.

 In 2006, Keswick acquired Spatial Group – international freight forwarding and international mail services.
 In 2008, Keswick acquired Link Logistics – UK transport and distribution - and Strategy Group – contract packing and contract manufacturing.
 In 2010 Keswick acquired Delamode Logistics in Romania and the DHL Delamode joint venture in Romania – which were then rebranded as Tibbett Logistics. and subsequently developed to become a leading independent nationwide logistics service provider, with its own intermodal terminal and trains.
 In December 2017, this business was sold to Yusen Logistics.
-In February 2020, Keswick Enterprises acquired Assembly and Packaging Services Ltd (known as APS) - a non-food co-packing and fulfilment business based in Blyth, Northumberland, UK.
+In February 2020, Keswick Enterprises acquired Assembly and Packaging Services Ltd (known as APS) - a non-food co-packing and fulfilment business based in Blyth, Northumberland, England.

 Keswick Enterprises has other investments in co-packing, freight forwarding, recycling, supply chain consultancy and specialist M&A activities.